 It is no coincidence that more than 2 billion people around the world eat insects on a daily basis, they are the most powerful superfood out there.
-Insects are tasty and they have remarkable nutritional value.
+Insects are tasty and they have a remarkable nutritional value.
 Here are the 4 most significant reasons you should be eating insects for your health.

 1. Protein rich